Skip to main content

 Classification of Controlled Dangerous Drugs/Uniform Controlled Substances Act

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: California state laws are subject to change.
+While we strive to provide the most current information, please consult an attorney or conduct legal research to verify the state or federal law(s) you are researching.

 Was this helpful?